Rahul Gandhi launches scathing attack on Modi govt over deaths of migrant workers

 'Save your own life as PM busy with peacock’: Rahul Gandhi’s dig at Modi govt

-The response was to BJD member Bhartruhari Mahtab''s question on the "the number of such labourers died/ injured during migration to their native places due to such lockdown, State/ UT-wise".
+The response was to BJD member Bhartruhari Mahtab's question on the "the number of such labourers died/ injured during migration to their native places due to such lockdown, State/ UT-wise".

 A nationwide lockdown was imposed on March 25 to contain spreading of coronavirus infections.
 There was an exodus of a large number of migrant workers to their native places from different parts of the country during the lockdown.
 The lockdown restrictions were eased from late May.